MicrosoftDocs/win32/desktop-src/iSCSIDisc/msft-iscsisession-unregister.md

 ---
-Description: 'Unregisters the iSCSI session so that it is no longer persistent.' ms.assetid: '28C57A15-682E-4DC7-8443-AEDDD09D1829'
+Description: Unregisters the iSCSI session so that it is no longer persistent. ms.assetid: 28C57A15-682E-4DC7-8443-AEDDD09D1829
-title: 'Unregister method of the MSFT\_iSCSISession class'
+title: Unregister method of the MSFT\_iSCSISession class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Unregister method of the MSFT\_iSCSISession class